 Here is a selection of retailers for you to consider:

 The Cash Register Store has been operating online for over 10 years and offers low prices on well known brands such as Casio, Sharp and SAM4S.

-The cost of a cash register will depend on the specification of the model you opt.
-A more basic touchscreen model such as the Casio V-R100 will start from around $1,350 , whereas a top end Casio QT-6600 will cost in the region of $2,499 .
+The cost of a cash register will depend on the model you opt for.
+A more basic touchscreen model such as the Casio V-R100 will start from around $1,350, whereas a top end Casio QT-6600 will cost in the region of $2,499 .

 American Cash Register

-These well designed touchscreen products are easy for employees to use and include a full suite of peripherals including printers, kitchen video systems, scales, scanners and order confirmation boards.
+These well designed products are easy for employees to use and include a full suite of extras including printers, kitchen video systems, scales, scanners and order confirmation boards.

 The Cash Register Guys

 The Cash Register Guys offer their customers discounted cash registers to purchase online.
 They deal with a number of well known brands such as SAM4S, Sharp and Samsung.